 I’m not sure entirely what that looks like for you.
 Each of us are on different places in this journey of self-discovery.
 I can only tell you that as I’ve continued to seek the Lord, He’s continued to reveal to me who I am–the fact that relationships matter deeply to me; that I’m a visual person and that’s often the way the Lord speaks to me…through pictures; that while I am a thinker, my emotional side is important too; that it’s okay to express my needs and wants, even if they sound silly to others.
 And even more than all of that, He’s constantly reminding me whose I am.

 Give yourself the freedom to seek and discover who you are in the Lord.
 Perhaps there are some things He knows about you, ways He’s wired you, that you don’t understand or are even aware of yet.
 Ask Him to show you.
 And then embrace it.
-Embrace the fact that you are fearfully and wonderfully made; that nothing about you is a mistake or a mess-up; that you are a vessel of grace, receiving and pouring out His love.
+Embrace the fact that you are fearfully and wonderfully made; that nothing about you is a mistake or a mess-up.
+You are a vessel of grace, receiving and pouring out His love.
 Embrace the fact that you are a dearly loved child of God, co-heir with Christ, child of the Most High King.
-When that truth begins to take root in your heart…it changes everything.
+When that truth begins to take root in your heart, it changes everything.

 Learn to acknowledge your heart.

 This is something that’s taken me years to learn, and I’m still not perfect at it.
 I’m a thinker, and as such, I tend to face life with my mind rather than my heart.
 I look for the logic, even when my emotions are screaming otherwise.
 But I think there’s a balance.
 We need a healthy mix of thinking, feeling, and faith.
 We also need to learn to take stock of the state of our hearts.